-Experts from the UK’s major bird, wildfowl and waterways organisations say that bread is bad for ducks and shouldn’t be fed to them.
-So what’s the problem with bread?
+Experts from the UK’s major bird, wildfowl and waterways organisations advise against feeding bread to the ducks.
+So why is bread bad for ducks?

 The case against feeding bread to ducks has three main parts:

 Bread in small quantities isn’t poisonous to wildfowl, but offers little of the nutrition that they need to thrive.
 Wildfowl and Wetlands Trust (WWT) research showed that “a bread-heavy diet could make birds physically weaker”, which is a very real problem when an easy supply of bread becomes the major part of a bird’s diet.

 As we can all only control what foods we offer, the WWT recommend that “it will often be safer for the birds to feed them other healthier foodstuffs” to avoid any problem of overfeeding with bread.

 This is as much down to overfeeding as it is the bread.
 Although an average UK human lunch is a sandwich of two slices of bread, our much smaller feathered friends can be thrown loaves and loaves of bread.
 Sometimes because people take so much bread with them, sometimes because lots of people visit the same spot with bread.

 What the ducks don’t eat decays in the water, encouraging bacteria and algae which can poison ducks and other creatures making the water their home.
 Waste bread also attracts vermin such as rats.